 And that means you fall asleep faster, you stay asleep longer, it just works.

-Now, millions of people have already discovered that my pillow works for them, and now it's time for you to experience my pillow for yourself.
+Now millions of people have already discovered that my pillow works for them and now it's time for you to experience my pillow for yourself.

-Just go to my pillow.com, use the promo code Sean, and when you do, Mike Lindell will give you his best offer ever.
+Just go to mypillow.com, use the promo code Sean, and when you do, Mike Lindell will give you his best offer ever.

-Buy one my pillow, get another one absolutely free.
+Buy one MyPillow, get another one absolutely free.

-Now, MyPillow's Made in the USA, has a 10-year warranty and a 60-day unconditional money back guarantee, so you have nothing to lose.
+Now, MyPillow is made in the USA, has a 10-year warranty, and a 60-day unconditional money-back guarantee, so you have nothing to lose.

 So get started and get the sleep you crave and deserve.

-MyPillow.com, promo code Hannity, and get Mike Lindell's special two-for-one offer.
+Mypillow.com, promo code Hannity, and get Mike Lindell's special two-for-one offer.

-That's MyPillow.com, promo code Sean.
+That's mypillow.com, promo code Sean.

-All right, a spectacular newsday.
+All right, a spectacular news day.

-By the way, I I just It's hard.
+By the way, I just, it's hard.

-I'm and I'm not complaining about my job because these are unbelievable, unpredictable, fascinating times, and uh I'm so glad in many ways that I have literally aligned myself with a team of people that have just done the work of a lifetime in terms of exposing what the mainstream media refuses to expose.
+And I'm so glad in many ways that I have literally aligned myself with a team of people that have just done the work of a lifetime in terms of exposing what the mainstream media refuses to expose.

 You know, Freedom Caucus members have been spectacular.

-Uh then you've got John Solomon, then you've got uh Tom Fitton over at Judicial Watch, then you've got let's see, Victoria Tunsing and Jay Seculow, and uh we it was about a year ago that we told you, and a little less a little not quite a year yet, that we told you that in fact Trump Tower was being surveilled.
+And it was about a year ago that we told you, and a little less, a little, not quite a year yet, that we told you that, in fact, Trump Tower was being surveilled, that a Pfizer warrant had been obtained.

-And it is now taken this long in this effort to unpeel every single layer of the onion where we now know everything we've been telling you, and we knew then, and I know more now that's coming, but I can't reveal it until I can confirm it totally.
+And it has now taken this long in this effort to unpeel every single layer of the onion where we now know everything we've been telling you.

 But we now know that everything that we have been saying to you is true.